alekseos/shelter/README.md

 Nice to meet you in my personal blocks library.

-"Shelter" - is a Shelter for kind code.
+"Shelter" - is a Shelter for a kind code.

 I use React and styled components and love refactoring.
 Please send me your feedback!